World of Guns: Gun Disassembly: Reception

 The game has received generally positive reviews.
 Rock, Paper, Shotgun praised World of Guns and its earlier iterations on multiple occasions, at one point comparing it favorably to Car Mechanic Simulator.
 RPS reviewers described the game as "disarmingly obsessive and up-front", "mesmerizing", "a pleasing almost ritualistic act", and noted that "[previously, we] called its gameplay "almost philosophical", which is partly a joke but I think very true".

 Launch Party Gaming reviewer criticized the "pay-to-win" model used by the game, but praised it as a "must have for gun enthusiasts" and a "great simulator" (6.5/10).
 The review by firearms blog Guns.Com has pointed out that World of Guns is "a bit rough", but called its core functionality "outstanding" and a "unique resource", described the microtransactions model as "reasonable", and underlined its utility as reference for servicing actual firearms.
 The reviewer went on to say that "...when I buy a gun I usually check to see if WoG has a model of it, and if there is one, I’ll buy it".
 The game was also covered in Russian-language gaming press, including a segment on the Ot Vinta!
 TV show about video games.

+The game has also received praise from law enforcement and military officials from numerous countries, as the game has provided help for maintaining weapons and assisting others in training.
+Teachers of various countries' educational military units have also thanked the developers.
+Footage from the game was also used for a US court case, with permission from the developers.